Why Is My AC Making Loud Noises? A FL Tech Answers.

 A loose fan belt repair is not for an air conditioning novice so make sure to call a professional technician if yours needs to be replaced.

-8. Bubbling or Gurgling Noise
+8. Gurgling Noise

 Double, double, toil and…bubble?
 If your air conditioner is making a bubbling or gurgling noise, no need to be frightened.
 A bubbling or gurgling noise isn’t common, but the problem likely isn’t a big issue.